therealmuffin/synchronator/CONFIG_MANUAL.md

 Sections other than those discussed above can have any random name.
 However, it is recommended to use section name as used in the sample configurations, namely input and power, if appropriate.

-- register - if set to TRUE it will be searched for matching incoming commands [TRUE|FALSE*]
+- register - if set to TRUE it will be searched when matching incoming commands [TRUE|FALSE*]

 ### ASCII specific options